JumjieYang/FindExamDate/README.md

 In order to make the script running, you also need to install java with at least version 8 on your machine.

+--Update

+You can now only download exam.csv and reader.py to make the script running